AdobeDocs/experience-platform.en/help/edge/datastreams/data-prep.md

 ## [!UICONTROL Mapping]

 The **[!UICONTROL Mapping]** step appears, allowing you to map the fields in your source data to that of the target event schema in Platform.

-If you have existing datastreams configured, you can import their mapping configurations for re-use in new datastreams.
-Select **[!UICONTROL Import Mapping]** to 0
+From here, you can configure the mapping in two ways:

+* [Create new mapping rules](#create-mapping) for this datastream through a manual process.
+* [Import mapping rules](#import-mapping) from an existing datastream.

-### Create a new mapping
+### Create a new mapping {#create-mapping}

 To get started, select **[!UICONTROL Add new mapping]** to create a new mapping row.